jkendall327/dotnet-explanations/developer-experience/vs-tour.md

 Visual Studio is entirely different from Visual Studio Code (or as it's more commonly called, VSCode).

-VSCode is a lightweight text editoralong the lines of Notepad++ or Atom.
+VSCode is a lightweight text editor along the lines of Notepad++ or Atom.
 While it supports plugins that give it advanced features - like syntax highlighting or code debugging.

 If you're unsure which program to use to write C#, you are probably best off with Visual Studio.
 It handles more things for you by default.